Harold Burris-Meyer: Early research on sound to effect emotions

+Music for mood manipulation

+From 1938 through 1947 Burris-Meyer served as a consultant, Vice President, and Board member at Muzak Corporation, where he embarked on research to relieve boredom and fatigue through the subliminal use of mood-enhancing music.
+He produced a series of research reports which helped develop the "Stimulus Progression System, which defines what the Muzak brand is for decades to come," said Ted Houghtaling, Archivist & Digital Projects Librarian at Stevens Institute of Technology.
+"The system is essentially a method for counteracting worker fatigue and boredom.
+A lot of studies done by Burris-Meyer and Richard Cardinale at Stevens led to the creation of this system. … We have hundreds of these different research reports.
+All of them claim to prove, using hard data, that sound and music can be used to improve mood, boost morale, decrease fatigue, and increase productivity through the use of controlled sound."

+His work with mood music was spotlighted in a 1942 Time magazine article, which said:

 Professor Harold Burris-Meyer, director of research in sound at Stevens Institute of Technology, released results of elaborate tests with factory music from Bach to boogie-woogie.
 Once, in a big Philadelphia laundry, his experiments were so shattering that one worker burst into tears and ran home.
 But his overall findings show that scientifically planned music increases factory production by 1.3 to 11.1% … Such programs have been found to produce speed and contentment in such diverse establishments as the Lockheed plane plant and Manhattan's National City Bank.
 In the editorial rooms of the Reader's Digest editors are treated with twelve to 20 minutes of planned harmony every hour.